 National Academies Selects Oded Nov for Keck Initiative

 The annual National Academies Keck Futures Initiative (NAKFI) brings together some of the nation’s best researchers from academic, industrial, and government laboratories to explore and discover interdisciplinary connections in important areas of cutting-edge research.
 Only about 100 attendees are invited each year, and Associate Professor Oded Nov of the Department of Technology Management and Innovation will be among them in November 2014, when the conference will center on collective behavior.
 Nov’s work focuses on social computing and explores the social dynamics that shape technology-enabled collaborations

 Internet users have long been warned about phishing scams, in which criminals indiscriminately send out mass emails to trick consumers into revealing sensitive personal data like social security and credit card numbers.
-Two faculty members at the NYU Polytechnic School of Engineering—Associate Professor Oded Nov of the NYU Polytechnic School of Engineering Department of Technology Management and Innovation and Professor Nasir Memon, head of the school’s Department of Computer Science and Engineering—won a National Science Foundation grant of $203,648 to study ways to address the threat.
+Two faculty members at the NYU Tandon School of Engineering—Associate Professor Oded Nov of the NYU Tandon School of Engineering Department of Technology Management and Innovation and Professor Nasir Memon, head of the school’s Department of Computer Science and Engineering—won a National Science Foundation grant of $203,648 to study ways to address the threat.

 Research News Archives: